• Skip to primary navigation

 One of the first side dishes I think of when planning a buffet or get-together is a fruit salad or fruit bowl and if it is summer a watermelon salad is a must.

-Like my Watermelon Salad with Feta and Mint, this Watermelon and Berry Salad has a sweet and salty herbal dressing that takes the fruit from simply refreshing and sweet to refreshing and irresistibly sophisticated.
+Like my Watermelon Salad with Feta and Mint, this Watermelon and Berry Fruit Salad has a sweet and salty herbal dressing that takes the fruit from simply refreshing and sweet to refreshing and irresistibly sophisticated.

-This way the stunning colors of the watermelon and berries stay brilliant and guests can use as much or as little of the dressing as they like.
+This way, the stunning colors of the watermelon and berries stay brilliant and guests can use as much or as little of the dressing as they like.

 With only 30 minutes of prep time, a watermelon, blueberry, and kiwi fruit salad is an easy choice when planning an eye-catching side dish for a picnic, barbecue, or spontaneous party.
 Have I convinced you?
 Great!
-So, Let's Cook!

 The Fruit